-One of the students, an Aditi Shejul, after finishing her graduation actually joined Shraddha as a social worker.
+One of the students, Aditi Shejul, after finishing her graduation actually joined Shraddha as a social worker.
 All the students would keep trooping in to our Center in the days and months to come whenever an opportunity arose.

 The foundations of true emotive social work had been established.
+I could feel that Shraddha had planted successfully the seeds of social consciousness.

 Despite having won the Ramon Magsaysay Award, can you share any words of wisdom that have still managed to inspire you at a personal level recently?

-Coincidentally some real pearls of wisdom I heard recently were at the presentation of the Ramon Magsaysay Awards concluded just recently.
-Emily Abrera, the Chairperson of the Ramon Magsaysay Award Foundation spoke some simple words summing up the absolute heart & soul of charitable work within us humans & in humanity per se.
+Coincidentally some real pearls of wisdom I heard recently were at the presentation of the Ramon Magsaysay Awards a few years ago.
+Emily Abrera, the Chairperson of the Ramon Magsaysay Award Foundation spoke some simple words summing up the absolute heart and soul of charitable work within us humans and in humanity per se.